 Otherwise, you’re stuck with an inadequate amount of whatever it is that you’re not going to be able to improve.

 If a fixed mindset is left unchecked long enough, it can eventually lead to a failure mindset, in which you believe you simply can’t overcome challenges.

 This can be very damaging to a person’s confidence.

-Key Differences between a growth mindset and fixed mindset
+Key Differences between a growth And fixed mindset

 Stanford university psychologist Carol Dweck gave her account of the differences perspectives of a growth vs fixed mindset in her book:

 Mindset – The New Psychology of Success: How We Can Learn to Fulfil Our Potential:

 “When you enter a mindset, you enter a new world.
 In one world—the world of fixed traits—success is about proving you’re smart or talented.
 Validating yourself.

 In the other—the world of changing qualities—it’s about stretching yourself to learn something new.

 Developing yourself.
 In one world, failure is about having a setback.